 Complete WebMCP Implementation Guide for 2026

 WebMCP lets AI agents — ChatGPT, Claude, Gemini, Copilot — read and interact with your website directly.
-This is a practical, code-first walkthrough of every API surface you need to ship an AI-ready page in 2026.
+A practical, code-first walkthrough of every API surface you need to ship an AI-ready page in 2026 (updated for the April 23, 2026 spec).

 WebMCP is the client-side protocol that lets a browser expose site capabilities — forms, actions, data — directly to AI agents.
 Unlike server-side MCP (where the model connects to your backend), WebMCP runs in the page: whatever the user can do in their browser, an agent can do too, under the user's permissions and session.
 That's the whole unlock.